 First 5 Los Angeles developed the Partnerships for Families (PFF) initiative in 2003 as a systemic response to child maltreatment.
 The program has emerged as one of Los Angeles County’s most ambitious undertakings ever for preventing the abuse and neglect of children.
 Its vision for an innovative, large-scale, systematic change has called for a complex implementation plan that utilizes the strengths of collaborating nonprofit organizations that are committed to serving this vulnerable population.

-SHIELDS’ ACT/PFF program serves two populations: (1) high-risk families referred from the Los Angeles County Department of Children and Family Services (DCFS), and (2) pregnant women residing in the South Los Angeles community who have risk factors for child maltreatment inclusive of young maternal age, domestic violence, and substance abuse/mental health issues.
+SHIELDS’ ACT/PFF program serves two populations: (1) high-risk families referred by the Los Angeles County Department of Children and Family Services (DCFS), and (2) pregnant and parenting women residing in the South Los Angeles community who have risk factors for child maltreatment inclusive of young maternal age, domestic violence, and substance abuse/mental health issues.

-Our services strengthen families through comprehensive and collaborative services including case management, vocational and educational services, child development services, parenting services, emergency funds, domestic violence services, a Fatherhood program, and linkage and referral services.
+Our services strengthen families through comprehensive and collaborative services including intensive case management services, child development services, teaching and demonstrating homemaking, educational and vocational services, parenting classes, emergency basic family needs, domestic violence classes, Fatherhood program support, and linkage and referral services.
 ACT/PFF utilizes a unique model of co-location, with all partner staff housed at one site in the community.

 All ACT/PFF participants receive intensive case management services.
 Case managers provide client-centered activities that assist participants with addressing needs identified through individualized service plans and needs assessments.
 Case managers also provide regular home visits, assist with applications for benefit and entitlement programs, and provide linkage to services necessary to meet families’ auxiliary needs.